tbela99/css-parser/files/ast.md

 ```

 ast traversal can be controlled using a [filter](../docs/media/node.walk.html#walk) function. the filter function returns a value of type [WalkerOption](../docs/types/node.WalkerOption.html).
+if the filter function returns new nodes, those will also be visited.

 ```ts